Last Updated on August 29, 2021 by Ope Quadri

 This is for those who were born in Nigeria.
 Although being born in Nigeria does not automatically confer Nigerian citizenship.

-2. He has shown a clear intention of his desire to be domiciled in Nigeria; and
+He has shown a clear intention of his desire to domicile in Nigeria; and

-3. He has taken the Oath of Allegiance prescribed in the Seventh Schedule to this Constitution.
+He has taken the Oath of Allegiance prescribed in the Seventh Schedule of Nigeria’s Constitution.

-Any woman who is or has been married to a citizen of Nigeria or every person of full age and capacity born outside Nigeria any of whose grandparents is a citizen of Nigeria.
+Any woman who is or has been married to a citizen of Nigeria or every person of full age and capacity born outside Nigeria any of whose grandparents is a citizen of Nigeria can submit application.

 This is done through an application to the President of the Federal Republic of Nigeria

-1. The applicant must full age and capacity
+The applicant must be of full age and capacity

-3. He must be able to show that he had clear intention of his desire to be domiciled in Nigeria
+He must be able to show that he has clear intention of his desire to be domiciled in Nigeria

 Requirements for Nigeria citizenship by descent